 The EU Web Accessibility Directive applies to public sector bodies, including:

-- The Directive also encourages member states to extend its application to public-private sector bodies, such as healthcare, childcare, social inclusion, transport, electricity, gas, etc.
+• The Directive also encourages member states to extend its application to public-private sector bodies.
+Including healthcare, childcare, social inclusion, transport, electricity, gas, etc.

-Public service broadcasters or non-governmental organizations that do not provide services that are important to the public or specifically for people with disabilities are excluded from this Directive.
+Public service broadcasters or NGOs that do not provide services for people with disabilities are excluded from this Directive.

 What web accessibility standards does the EU Web Accessibility Directive use?

 The EU Web Accessibility Directive uses the European standard EN 301 549.
 EN 301 549.
-The EN 301 549 has adopted the Web Content Accessibility Guidelines (WCAG) 2.1 which covers the accessibility for web content, electronic documents, and non-web software, such as native mobile apps.
+The European Standard has adopted WCAG 2.1 guidelines.
+This covers accessibility for web content, electronic documents, and non-web software, such as native mobile apps.

 WCAG and the EU Web Accessibility Directive